bigdog765/stargaze/README.md

 LNG=your_longitude

+## Configuration

+Elevation and Azimuth Range:

+ELEV is set to "310" (meters).
+Update this value if your elevation differs.

+AZIMUTH_RANGE is defined as (130, 340) to focus on most of the western sky.
+Adjust this tuple to change based on where you want to look in the sky.

 You can now execute your script.
 I chose to run the script automatically when I turn on the power for the RasPi.